• Skip to primary navigation

 You'll only need a few simple ingredients for this easy recipe for chewy mochi waffles:

-• glutinous rice flour: You can also use sticky rice flour, mochiko flour (もち粉) or sweet rice flour.
+• glutinous rice flour: You can also use sticky rice flour, mochiko flour (もち粉) or Japanese sweet rice flour.
 If on a budget, use Thai glutinous rice flour.
 It's available in the Asian markets and is cheaper.)
-These flours give the waffle and many other Asian desserts its chewy texture.
+These flours give the waffle and many other Asian mochi-like desserts, such as mochi muffins and mochi bread and Cheese Mochi Bread (similar to Brazilian Cheese Bread (pão de queijo)) its soft and chewy texture.)
 Do not use regular rice flour, bread flour or all-purpose flour!
 (Gluten-free despite the name.)

 • salt: a little salt can enhance the flavor